Softpanorama

 Recommended Books Recommended Links Recommended Tools Unixification Norton Ghost

 According to Microsoft, Windows XP was designed to boot up within about 30 seconds.
 Add several additional services and that can become a minute.
-You can slush it but not much.
+You can probably slush it but not much.
 It depends on how much additional functionally you want to be included.
-If you need multiple services enabled you might need probably up to two minutes.
+If you need multiple services enabled (for example Services for Unix) you might need probably up to two minutes. time also depends of speed of your CPU and speed of hard drive.
+From 2GHz dual core CPU with 2G of RAM and 7200 RPM harddrive you can expect 30 sec boot in most cases.
+With solid state drive this time is usually around 15 sec.

-As Spyware problems are addresses on the other set of pages here we will concentrate on the problem of bloat.
-To access the level of bloat on a particular PC the list of services running after booting (before you open any other program) as well as list of start-up programs should be printed, saved into a file (see for suitable command line tools to do this) and carefully analyzed.
+Here we will concentrate on the problem of bloat, not on the problem of spyware.
+Bloat is probably the second major cause of slowness of XP after spyware infections.
+To access the level of bloat on a particular PC you need to create the list of services running after booting (before you open any other program) as well as list of start-up programs.
+This list should be both printed and saved into a file (see for suitable command line tools to do this) and carefully analyzed.
+It constitutes the important baseline that can tell you what went wrong.

-If you have just 256M of RAM Windows XP often looks sluggish (Windows 2000 is much faster on the same configuration) and large add-ons like Windows Defender are overkill: they slow down the system considerably.
+If you have just 256M of RAM and run Windows XP large add-ons like Windows Defender are overkill: they slow down the system considerably.
 It might be beneficial to eliminated them.
+You also need more lightweight browser then IE.

-Detail on load processes after boot-up are visible any process viewer.
-But just viewing it is not enough.
+The list of running processes after boot-up are visible in any process viewer.
+Built-in Windows viewer is actually very primitive and you need to use a better substitute, for example, Process Explorer.
+But just viewing processes it is not enough.
 You need to write this snapshot into file and analyze and annotate it line by line (most non-standard free Windows Process Viewers has this capability).
 Many antispyware programs like Windows Defender also have such tools.

 Tips